wjdwndud0114/REinca/README.md

 # REinca

 taking a look at inca's appGuard protection
 ========

 ## Encrypted strings

+Most of the strings in the smali code is encrypted to delay reverse engineering, so I wrote a little program so I can read what is going on.

 The encrypted strings are handled by several classes such as ib and n located in com/inca/security.
 You can see this when reading through the smali code,